 Think before you act

 Cut out or pull weeds occasionally.
 If your lawn is overrun with weeds, look for underlying causes to come up with a long-term solution related to your soil conditions, mowing or watering.
-Short term fixes such as pesticides, herbicides and synthetic fertilizers will only yield short term gains but can leave the environment with long‐term problems.
-If weeds become problem, we recommend using organic weed control by using natural weed killer.
+Short-term fixes such as pesticides, herbicides, and synthetic fertilizers will only yield short term gains but can leave the environment with long‐term problems.
+If weeds become a problem, we recommend using organic weed control by using a natural weed killer.
 If you’re not sure where to start, get in touch with your local Clean Air Lawn Care franchise owner.
 They can help you build a preventative lawn care plan and then execute it with perfection.

 Sustainable & Organic Lawn Care Does Make a Difference

 Your yard may seem like a small plot, but the choices that you and your neighbors make have a great impact on our environment as a whole.
 Each weekend about 54 million Americans mow their lawns; and the way we care for our lawns ads up.

 Try “greener” lawn care ‐ for the health of your family and for the health of our environment.